lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/README.md

     <img src=""/>

-14. Naviagte to the package directory and install dependencies with npm install command.
+8. Navigate to the package directory and install dependencies with npm install command.

     ```bash
     cd package